Showing all 11 results

 Coreopsis lanceolata.
 Perennial in zones 4 – 9.

-Native to much of North America, this flower is a low maintenance addition to most gardens & natural areas.
-Daisy-like flowers have yellow petals with toothed edges & small red spots towards the center that bloom May through July.
-Attracts butterflies & is a good nectar source for beneficial insects.
-Prefers full sun, tolerates poor soil & drought conditions.
+Native to much of North America, lanceleaf coreopsis is a low maintenance addition to most gardens and natural areas.
+Daisy-like flowers have yellow petals with toothed edges and small red spots towards the center that bloom May through July.
+Attracts butterflies and is a good nectar source for beneficial insects.
+Prefers full sun, tolerates poor soil and drought conditions.
 Naturalizes easily.
-Coreopsis is also known as tickseed.
+Aka, Lanceleaf Coreopsis.

 Daisy, Giant Shasta (Organic)$3.25